undy45/ONLINE_A-ez-pass/README.md

 After that you can download the correct version of driver from:
 [Link](https://sites.google.com/a/chromium.org/chromedriver/downloads)

-Extract file somewhere on you system and path to the driver add to the config.py file as well with your UCO and primary password
+Extract file somewhere on you system and add path to the driver to the config.py file (leave the r before the string) as well with your UCO and primary password

 # How to use?
 After Installation you can just run the program.